Being an Urchin for the Pennsic Independent

 Read the rules with your parents.
 You can e-mail the Circulation department of the paper to let us know you want to be an Urchin.
 Then, when you arrive at Pennsic, come to the newspaper office with a parent and have them sign a permission form for you to sell papers.
 You don't have to sell papers every day, but the more days you sell them, the more money you will make and more bonuses you can earn.

-Selling begins at 9:00 a.m. on the first Saturday of the event.
-The final selling day is the last Saturday of Pennsic.
+Selling begins at 9:00 a.m. on the Friday of Peace Week.
+The final selling day is the final Friday of Pennsic.
 Urchins can report in and pick up a route from 9:00 a.m. to 2:00 p.m.
 All Urchins should complete selling and report back in by 3:00 p.m.